-I can provide a detailed answer to the question “Why does my taste like ?”
-Let's dive into the fascinating world of and explore the possible reasons behind this phenomenon.
+I can provide a detailed answer to the question “Why does my vodka taste like water?”
+Let's dive into the fascinating world of spirits and explore the possible reasons behind this phenomenon.

 2. Evaporation: Interestingly, alcohol tends to evaporate faster than water.
 If you leave a glass of vodka sitting out for a while, the alcohol molecules will gradually escape into the air, leaving behind a higher concentration of water.
 As a result, the vodka may taste more like water because the alcohol content has diminished.